Ryland1029/stereogram_generator/README.md

 # Stereogram Generator

-A Python application for generating single-image random dot stereograms (SIRDS) from a variety of parametric depth maps.
+A Python application for generating single-image random dot stereograms (SIRDS) from a variety of depth maps.
 The app allows control of noise type, pattern width, hue adjustment, depth, and smoothing.

 ## Features